sourcery-ai/no-dependency-to-library-example/README.md

 > ~/sourcery_review_example_output.csv
 ```

+This should create a file with the same content as `example-output/sourcery_review_example_output.csv` .

+**Known issues**:

+Depending on the size of your terminal window, the last column (`description`) may get truncated.

 ### Options Used

 * `--config-path`: The path of the yaml file containing the rules.
 If not provided, `.sourcery.yaml` in the current directory is used.